gtema/openstack/README.md

 ## Trying out

+Any software is created to be used.

+### Install binary

 It is possible to install compiled version from the GitHub releases.
 It comes with a dedicated installer and can be retrieved with the following command: